 Water: How much should you drink every day?

-Water is essential to good health, yet needs vary by individual.
-These guidelines can help ensure you drink enough fluids.By Mayo Clinic Staff
+Water is essential to good health.
+Are you getting enough?
+These guidelines can help you find out.By Mayo Clinic Staff

 How much water should you drink each day?
 It's a simple question with no easy answer.